oathilkar/guide-to-install-configure-Ansible-Server-host-configuration/README.md

 ### Summary

 - **Installation**: Install Ansible on your control node.
-- **SSH Key-Based Authentication**: Set up passwordless SSH between your control node and managed hosts.
+- **SSH Key-Based Authentication**: Set up passwordless/withPassword SSH between your control node and managed hosts.
 - **Inventory**: Configure the Ansible inventory file to list your managed hosts.
 - **Configuration File (Optional)**: Customize the Ansible configuration file according to your preferences.
 - **Testing**: Test Ansible by running an ad-hoc command to verify connectivity.